isidzukuri/rails_react/README.md

-Simple app built with rails and react.
+Simple app built with rails, react and bootstrap.
 Its some kind of clone of stackOverflow.
 Made for a training purposes.